hbeni/wesnothBoardGame/README.md

 * Print out the source material (either on thick paper or glue it to cardboard afterwards):
   + `Einheiten-r.svg`: front side of units
   + `Einheiten-v.svg`: back side of units
-  + `Kartenteile-1.svg`: A set of tiles.
-The castles are supposed to be one big tile.
-  + `Kartenteile-2.svg`: even more tiles!
   + `Spielertafel.svg`: table for players showing all unit stats and also a panel to track gold (there is also an english version available).
-  + Especially for the hex tiles it is good if the cardboard is a little thicker.
   + The units have some white space below them.
 You can either place them into plastic slots or cut the white in the middle and glue it down to a piece of cardboard.
+  + Map to play on:
+    - You can find predefined maps below the `maps/` folder, and/or use custom tiles:
+    - `Kartenteile-1.svg`: A set of tiles.
+The castles are supposed to be one big tile.
+    - `Kartenteile-2.svg`: even more tiles!
+    - Especially for the hex tiles it is good if the cardboard is a little thicker.
 * Get a *ten sided dice* marked 0-9 (either an online dice or buy a physically one).
-* Get some small markers in players colours
+* Get some small markers in players colours (i use thread pearls, but strips of paper will do also)
   + one for the gold panel
   + several to mark conquered villages
 * Get some paper-clips:
   + in players colour to mark units side and track units hitpoints
-  + one other colored paper-clip per player to mark the king unit
+  + one other colored paper-clip (or attached paper stripe etc.) per player to mark the king unit.

 ## Playing the game